About Linda Nazareth

 For twelve years until 2012, Linda was the in-house economist for Business News Network (BNN), the business cable arm of CTV (Canada’s biggest private sector broadcaster).
 Daily she covered the economic news of the day on-air, looking at the markets and the economic indicators and giving viewers analysis and context.

-If you are interested in contacting Linda for a speaking engagement please contact the National Speakers Bureau.
+If you are interested in booking Linda for a speaking engagement please contact the National Speakers Bureau or firstname.lastname@example.org.

-Prior to joining BNN, Linda was a Senior Economist with CIBC, where she spent ten years honing her analytic skills and becoming a sought-after speaker and media commentator.
-Earlier in her career she was an economist with the federal government where she specialized in demographic and labor market forecasting.
+Prior to joining BNN, Linda was a Senior Economist with CIBC, and earlier in her career she was an economist with the federal government where she specialized in demographic and labor market forecasting.